-Erik Sommer sits down with Berlin artist Jenny Brosinski to hear about her preference for pink and yellow spray paint, what language she thinks in while working, how she greets her studio every day, and what role titles play in her work.
+Berlin artist Jenny Brosinski sits down with Erik Sommer to talk about her preference for pink and yellow spray paint, what language she thinks in while working, how she greets her studio every day, and what role titles play in her work.

 (ES) First, describe your work for us.

 (JB) Neo-expressionist-minimalism.
 Superficial with spontaneity, or with sloppy- and easiness.
 Openness in its reduction, for sure- and subliminal humour.